albassort/AlbaBuild.nvim/README.md

 - "print_result" (bool): prints the result using nvim print(), lighter than auto open, same principle
 - "autoopen_whitelist" (array[int]): If the return code is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_blacklist
 - "autoopen_blacklist" (array[int]): If the return code not is equal to any of these values, perform autoopen.
 This is incompatible with autoopen_whitelist
 - "print_ongoing" (bool): If you wish to be notified as a program is ongoing, of the std and stderr outputs, this will print them in the status line.
+- "autoopen_ongoing" (bool): Automatically opens the STDOUT+STDERR in a new vim buffer.
+This can be done otherwise with ABShowOngoing and hitting "o".
 - "min_args" (int): If your given command requires parameters, you can mandate that they are given.
 If there are less arguments given than min_args, it will prompt you again to re-enter the command.
 - "prompt": (string) This will be shown when the arguments given is less than min_args